Linked Objects

 MidPoint objects do not live in isolation.
 Often they need to take data from related objects.
 And so if an object changes, the change needs to be cascaded to related objects.

-In midPoint there are many kinds of links among objects.
-They are differentiated by relation attribute of the particular object reference.
-Relations can be standard or custom.
-(More information on this topic can be found e.g. on Relation and Relation Configuration pages.)
+There are many kinds of links among objects.
+They are differentiated by the relation attribute of a particular object reference.
+(For more information on relations, see Relation and Relation Configuration.)

 These are typical situations when two objects are linked: